 While Ronda may not be a big town, it’s certainly a town that’s big on flavours.
-From fine dining to neighbourhood tapas bars, some of the finest eating and drinking in Andalucia can be found in amongst our pick of the best restaurants in Ronda.
+From fine dining with its five Michelin star restaurants, to neighbourhood tapas bars, some of the finest eating and drinking in Andalucia can be found in amongst our pick of the best restaurants in Ronda.

 Bardal

 Bardal was awarded its first Michelin star in November 2017.
 And it merely rubber-stamped what everyone in foodie circles already knew: that Ronda had become one of the best places to eat in southern Spain.
-Headed up by Benito Gomez, the Catalan chef behind long-time LVC favourite, Tragata, the award hardly came as a surprise, either: since it opened its doors back in July 2016 it’s been wowing the critics.
+In 2023 Bardal has two Michelin stars headed up by Benito Gomez, the Catalan chef behind long-time LVC favourite, Tragata, the award hardly came as a surprise, either: since it opened its doors back in July 2016 it’s been wowing the critics.

 There are two tasting menus to choose from: a shorter and a longer one.
 Dishes featuring hearty components like veal head, venison and black pudding, and delicate takes on local stews and soups like gazpachuelo, combine creative flair and technical ability while still being married to Rondeña roots.
 Combined with pairings from a wine cellar of nearly 200 bottles, it’s a spectacular dining experience from start to finish.